 - Form I-693 must be completed by the applicant and civil surgeon.

-- Form I-693 must be signed by the civil surgeon within 60 days of filing Form I-485.
+- Form I-693 must be signed by the civil surgeon within two years of filing Form I-485.

 - Form I-693 must show that the applicant has received the required vaccinations (including the COVID-19 vaccine).